puppetlabs/puppetlabs-iis/README.md

 ##### `logformat`

 Specifies the format for the log file.
-When set to WSC, it can be used in conjunction with :logflags.
+When set to 'WSC', used with `logflags`.

 ##### `logpath`

-Specifies the physical path to place the log file.
+Specifies the physical path to the log files.

 ##### `logperiod`